 the Meds Lawsuit Group, made it simple and easy to file for the medical damages their attorneys really care about getting to know who you are and your injury.Passionate About Clients Erica Robinson 5

 For years Sanofi-Aventis kept reassuring patients that the drug was safe and effective, even though it knew a terrible truth.
 The pharmaceutical company knew the results of the GEICAM 9805 clinical trial back in 2005, a study that revealed that 9.2 percent of patients who used the medication suffered from irreversible alopecia.

-Our Lawyers understand baldness is a serious adverse reaction which may negatively affect our clients quality of life and body image.
+Lawyers are currently filing cases of permanent alopecia (baldness) caused by Taxotere.
+Irreversible hair loss is a serious adverse reaction which may negatively affect patients’ quality of life and body image.
 Its effects may hamper social functioning, self-esteem, and sexuality, leading to significant distress, anxiety, and depression.
 The Big Pharma purposely decided to withheld crucial information which prevented our clients them from choosing another chemotherapeutic agent for their cancer therapies.

 Taxotere side effects

 Taxotere side effects are experienced by up to 90 percent of the patients treated, and the drug’s toxicity must be closely monitored since it may even reach potentially lethal levels.
 In 2014, the FDA also found that some formulations of this medication contained significant quantities of ethanol and caused several cases of alcohol intoxication.
 Patients treated with this antiblastic agent should be warned before driving vehicles or operating machinery.
 This taxane has been classified as “Pregnancy Category: D”, meaning that there is positive evidence of fetal risk, especially if administered during the first trimester.
 Pregnant women who took it to treat their breast cancer later gave birth to babies with congenital malformations such as gastric stenosis and cerebral birth defects.